 Have you tried soy curls yet?

 Soy curls are a dehydrated soy product made by soaking the beans in fresh water and then constantly stirring them while they cook.
-They then get dried at low temperatures which holds in the nutrients making soy curls a fiber and omega-3 rich food.
+They then get dried at low temperatures which hold in the nutrients making soy curls a fiber and omega-3 rich food.
 Also, they are delicious.

 You can find soy curls in the bulk section at most grocery stores or online.